Theatre Royal, Bath: Ustinov Studio

 In Summer 2014, the Ustinov Studio presented a new comedy, 'Bad Jews', and in November of the same year, a black comedy by Florian Zeller, 'The Father' starring Kenneth Cranham.
 Both of these plays have gone on to huge national and international success in following two years, running almost continuously on several tours and West End transfers, culminating in Kenneth Cranham winning the Olivier Award for Best Actor in a Play at the 2016 Awards Ceremony.

 In January 2020, theatre and opera director Deborah Warner, was appointed Artistic Director of the Ustinov Studio.
+Her inaugural season in 2022 included highly successful productions of Shakespeare's The Tempest; Benjamin Britten's Phaedra; Purcell's Dido and Aeneas; Kim Brandstrup's new dance piece Minotaur and Dickie Beau's inventive Showmanism.
+2023 sees an equally exciting and eclectic line up of productions.
+The season begins with THEATRE and a new production of Sophie Treadwell's Machinal from director Richard Jones.
+OPERA follows with Benjamin Britten's The Turn of the Screw directed by rising star Isabelle Kettle.
+Kim Brandstup's Minotaur returns in a DANCE double bill with a brand new work featuring ballet stars Matthew Ball, Alina Cojocaru, Kristen McNally and Tommy Franzen.
+The season continues with a yet to be announced new project conceived and directed by Deborah Warner.
+Finally, a new RECITAL strand is introduced which brings some of the most important names in classical music including internationally renowned tenor Ian Bostridge, leading mezzo-soprano Christine Rice, acclaimed lyric soprano Sophie Bevan and master pianist Julius Drake'.

 The Egg

 In 2005 another new theatre was opened behind the Theatre Royal, The Egg, which provides professional theatre productions for children and their families, alongside workshops and youth theatre productions.
 It includes a cafe, which is also the venue for children's and family events, and occasional teenage arts events.

 Performances

 Alongside the weekly touring productions which make up most of its programme, the Theatre Royal hosts a Summer Season, curated by Jonathan Church.
 This followed on from the Peter Hall Company Season, which was held from 2003 until 2011.
 Many plays start at the Theatre Royal before their official opening in London.